jfcostello/meeting-transcriber/readme.md

 ## Summary Type Presets

 You can create custom summary types by adding `.txt` files to the `summary_type_presets_folder`.
 The content of these files will be used as the system prompt for the LLM when generating summaries.
+There is a default meetings one there already, and a 'custom' one used for ad-hoc one off requests

 ## Supported File Types